yAOwzers/tp/docs/UserGuide.md

 #### 3.4.5 Finding contents: `find`

-Just like how you can find a task in the Timetable mode, you can look for contents here.
+Just like how you can find a task in the Timetable mode, you can look for contents in this mode.
+Even sections and pages that do not belong to a select notebook can be found.
 There are two ways to do so:

 ##### 3.4.5.1 Finding by keyword